horso by themebuzz

 Welcome to Grassy Narrows First Nation

-Grassy Narrows First Nation (Asubpeeschoseewagong Anishinabek) is a proud Ojibwe community deeply connected to the Boreal Forest and the waters that have sustained us for generations.
+Grassy Narrows First Nation (Asubpeeschoseewagong Netum Anishinabek) is a proud Ojibwe community deeply connected to the Boreal Forest and the waters that have sustained us for generations.
 Our people are guided by the wisdom of our Elders, the strength of our youth, and the teachings of our culture as we work together to build a healthier, stronger future for all.

 WHY CHOOSE US